 What is the food like in Morocco?

-Moroccan cuisine is known for its flavourful and aromatic dishes, such as tagine (a slow-cooked stew), couscous (a type of pasta), and mint tea.
+Moroccan cuisine is known for its flavourful and aromatic dishes, such as tagine (a slow-cooked stew), couscous (semolina), and mint tea.
 Don’t worry, there’s plenty of it!

 What happens if I do get ill?

 If you get ill then our team are on hand and will take control of the situation.
-They carry a medical pack and are in regular contact with our Operations team in Kathmandu.
-Depending on the severity, you will descend and rest where we will assess your condition.
+They carry a medical pack and are in regular contact with our operations team in Kathmandu.
+Depending on the severity, you may need to descend and rest where we will assess your condition.